236.10 Right Of Way Condemnation

 The price for which other property in the vicinity of the property in question has sold is admissible as having a bearing upon the value of the property in question.
 However, in order to avoid too many collateral issues coming into the case, the proponent of such evidence should first be required to establish that the property sold has a sufficient degree of comparability to the property in question and that it does have a bearing upon the value of the property in question.
 The trial court is permitted a considerable degree of discretion in whether or not such evidence will be permitted.
 It should be remembered, however, that the mere fact that the property that has sold is sufficiently comparable to the property in question that its sales price can be admitted by the court does not mean that such sales price is conclusive as to the value of the property in question.
 The weight of such evidence is still to be determined by the jury.
 When the sales price of other property is admitted in evidence the court should not thereafter comment on the comparability of such property to the property in question but should leave the weight of such evidence to the jury unless subsequent evidence should justify the striking of the sales price previously admitted.

 Although the sales price of properties that are comparable to the property in question may be admissible in evidence, the price which the condemnor has paid for other properties should not be admitted.
 The reason for this rule is very simple in that such sales are not conducted in the usual and ordinary course of business.
 When the condemnor purchases property, as a general rule, it is compelled to purchase the particular property, abandon the proposed facility or exercise its power of eminent domain.
-The property owner is compelled either to sell his property or take his chance in court in a condemnation proceeding.
+The property owner is compelled either to sell the property or take a chance in court in a condemnation proceeding.
 Because of this the parties are frequently inclined to compromise and agree upon a price that is not entirely satisfactory with one or both.
 Only those sales of other properties occurring in the normal and usual course of business should be admitted in evidence as having any bearing upon the value of the property in question.
 Generally only consummated sales and not offers or contracts to purchase or sell which have not yet been executed, are admissible.
 Although some courts, upon exception, have allowed sales contracts to be admissible evidence.
 Offers and negotiations between the parties to the proceeding are not admissible since they constitute efforts to compromise.

 The assessed valuation of a tract of land, in the absence of some showing that the owner actively obtained such evaluation, is not admissible.
 If the owner has actively obtained the assessment, there is no reason why it should not be admissible, at least for impeachment.